 Children represent 25 percent of the population.
 Yet, they comprise 36 percent of all people in poverty.
-Among children, 42 percent live in low-income families and 21 percent live in poor families.
-Among children ages 6 through 11 in middle childhood, 42 percent live in low-income families and 20 percent live in poor families.
+Among children, 42 percent live in low-income families and approximately one in every five live in poor families.
 Winding up in a low-income or poor family does not happen by chance.
 There are significant factors related to children's experiences with economic insecurity, such as race/ethnicity and parents' education and employment.
-This fact sheet describes the demographic, socioeconomic, and employment characteristics of children in middle childhood and their parents - highlighting the important factors that appear to distinguish low-income and poor children in this age group from their less disadvantaged counterparts.
+This fact sheet describes the demographic, socioeconomic, and geographic characteristics of children and their parents - highlighting the important factors that appear to distinguish lowincome and poor children from their less disadvantaged counterparts.

-How many children in middle childhood ages 6 through 11 in the United States live in low-income families?
+How many children under age 18 in the United States live in low-income families?

-There are more than 24 million children in middle childhood ages 6 through 11 in the United States.
+There are over 74 million children under age 18 in the United States.

-- ◆ 42 percent 10.3 million live in low-income families. - ◆ 20 percent 5 million live in poor families.
+- ◆ 42 percent 31.3 million live in low-income families. - ◆ 21 percent 15.3 million live in poor families.

-Children in middle childhood by family income, 2009
+Children by family income, 2009